 Unlike Wave accounting or ZipBooks, however, QuickBooks Online does not offer any free plans.
 The most basic plan, Simple Start, costs $25 per month.
 Nevertheless, if you need more than what ZipBooks or Wave can offer, especially as a product-based business, there’s no doubt that QuickBooks Online is a solution worth considering.

-On the other hand, if you’re looking for a wide range of functionality, but don’t want to pay $40 per month or more for the higher-level QuickBooks Online plans, you might think about Zoho Books.
+If you’re looking for a wide range of functionality, you might also think about Zoho Books.

 Like QuickBooks Online, Zoho Books can offer a greater variety of features beyond your basic bookkeeping and accounting.
-With the Zoho Books Professional plan, (their highest level) you’ll have access to billing and budgeting tools, a client portal, purchase and sales orders, inventory tracking, and more.
+With the Zoho Books Professional plan, (their third-tier level) you’ll have access to billing tools, a client portal, purchase and sales orders, inventory tracking, and more.

 Plus, within the Zoho suite of products, you can also access Zoho CRM, Inventory, Expense, Subscriptions, Projects, Analytics, and Sign Integration and connect these platforms with Zoho Books.
 Of course, these tools will require additional costs; however, they’ll also offer you an easy way to expand the range of features included within your accounting solution.

-The Zoho Books Professional plan costs $29 per month or $290 for an annual subscription.
-Zoho Books also offers two lower-level plans (for $9 per month and $19 per month) if you don’t need everything that’s included in the Professional plan.
-Although the $9 per month Basic plan may not include some of the more advanced features, it offers customizable workflows, integration options, and client portal access—all of which are not included in either Wave or ZipBooks.
+The Zoho Books Professional plan costs $50 per month or $40 per month if you choose an annual subscription.
+Zoho Books also offers two lower-level plans (a free plan and the Standard plan for $20 per month) if you don’t need everything that’s included in the Professional plan.

 All of this being said, if you think you need access to a greater variety of tools and capabilities than those that are offered by ZipBooks and Wave, Zoho Books, like QuickBooks Online, is certainly worth considering.